StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 Chapter 9 of the book contains a nice introduction to translating the `alist` R models to the Stan language (just before section 9.5).

-The R function quap() is a different story.
-A bit more detail can be found in `scripts/03/intro-stan/intro-part-4.jl`.
+The R function quap() in StatisticalRethinking.jl uses the MAP density of the Stan samples as the mean of the Normal distribution.
+An example can be found in `scripts/03/intro-stan/intro-part-4.jl`.

 3. In `sripts/04` an additional section has been added, `intro-logpdf` which introduces an alternative way to compute the MAP (quap) using Optim.jl.
 This kind of builds on the logpdf formulation introduced in `scripts/03/intro-stan/intro-part-4.jl`